Glasgow and South Western Railway: Paisley Canal, and the Dalry and North Johnstone line

 Industry was expanding too in Johnstone, on the north side of the town in areas not served by the main line.
 As well as mineral extractive industries, there were extensive textile mills along the Black Cart Water, and a short branch line from Cart Junction to Johnstone North was opened in 1896.

 The traffic congestion problem was also experienced on the main line between Elderslie and Dalry (where the Kilmarnock line diverged) and the decision was taken to duplicate this section of the route by a new line on the north of the lochs in the Garnock Valley.
 The scheme upgraded the Johnstone North line, and ran from its terminus (upgraded and relocated) to Brownhill Junction, north of Dalry, by way of Lochwinnoch.
 This was the Dalry and North Johnstone Line, which opened in 1905.
 The capacity relief was continued at Dalry by quadrupling the track from Brownhill Junction, and the junction itself was a flying junction, the first in Scotland.

 Much more traffic took the diverging route at Elderslie towards Cart Junction—all of the new line traffic, as well as the fast Greenock boat trains—and the opportunity was taken to provide a burrowing junction at Elderslie for this route: when the Ayr main line was built, it crossed the canal by a bridge.
 The canal was long defunct, and a new line was built passing under the bridge and running to Cart Junction, eliminating the conflicting move.
 This opened in 1906.

 Darvel

 In 1896 the Newmilns branch was extended to Darvel.
-When the Caledonian Railway reached the town from the east in 1905, a non-encroachment agreement was activated and a few miles of line from Darvel to the Lanarkshire county boundary was transferred from the CR to the G&SWR.
+When the Caledonian Railway (CR) reached the town from the east in 1905, a non-encroachment agreement was activated and a few miles of line from Darvel to the Lanarkshire county boundary was transferred from the CR to the G&SWR.
 There was an end-on connection at the county line.

 The volume of mineral traffic heading for Troon and Ayr caused congestion in passing through Kilmarnock station, and a by-pass line on the south side of the town opened in 1902.
 These developments are described in the article Cross-country lines of the Glasgow and South Western Railway.